zachho123/my-first-react-project/README.md

   3. Otherwise -> **Use a functional component**
       - class components provide extra features, which, if you're not using them, make the code more complex unnecessarily

+#### Presentational vs Container Components
+- Components will be much easier to reuse and reason about if you divide them into two categories

+##### Presentational Components
+- Concerned with *how things look*
+- Can contain both presentational and container components, and usually have some DOM markup styles
+- Often allow containment via *this.props.children*
+- Don't specify how data is loaded / manipulated
+- Receive data and callbacks exclusively via props
+- Rarely have their own state (when they do, it's UI state, not data state)
+- Are typically written as **functional components**

+##### Container Components
+- Concerned with *how things work*
+- Can contain both presentational and container components, but usually *don't* have any DOM markup of their own (except wrapping divs), and never have styles
+- Provide the data and behavior to presentational/other components
+-  Are often stateful (tend to serve as data sources)
+- Written as class components

 ### Component LifeCycle
 - Each component you make will have its own lifecycle events
   - Ex: You want to make an ajax request on the initial render to fetch some data